-We are authorized 41 sworn officers.
-We also have one Code Enforcement Officer.
+The Erie Police department is authorized 46 sworn officers.
+We also have one non-commissioned Code Enforcement Officer.

 Show All Answers

 To request traffic enforcement, including the speed enforcement trailer placement, please email email@example.com.Any other requests involving speed limits, stop sign and crosswalk placement, etc., please contact the Town Engineer via a Service Request through ErieSubmit.

 All sworn Police Officers of the Erie Police Department share the responsibility of responding to code enforcement complaints.
 In addition, the Town of Erie Building Inspector/Code Enforcement Officer is responsible for all building and zoning complaints and violations.